 13. Opt for Accommodation Outside of Central Paris

-As mentioned earlier, the Paris metro goes all over the city – even to the suburbs and airport.
+As mentioned, the Paris metro goes all over the city – even to the suburbs and airport.
 This makes it easy to stay in a place that is outside the city center and still be able to access the city’s tourist attractions with ease.

-Finding a cheaper room outside of the inner city can save you money as most areas further away from town tend to be cheaper.
-You can easily find accommodations ranging from private rooms, guesthouses, apartment rentals, B&Bs, budget hotels, and hostels.
+Finding a cheaper room outside the inner city can save you money as most areas further away from town are cheaper.
+You can easily find accommodations from private rooms, guesthouses, apartment rentals, B&Bs, budget hotels, and hostels.

-When looking for a place to stay outside the city center, be sure to check how far it is from the nearest metro station.
+When looking for a place to stay outside the city center, check how far it is from the nearest metro station.
 Staying in an arrondissement further away from the city center can be a good money-saving option.
 Heck, this branch of

 By staying in areas outside of the inner city and utilizing public transport, you can save money while still having easy access to all of Paris’ attractions.
-There are a lot of cheap hotels outside of the city center and who knows?
-You may come across a real hidden gem that keeps you coming back again and again.
+There are many cheap hotels outside the city center and who knows?
+You may come across a hidden gem that keeps you returning repeatedly.